nnnamoko/EHUProgrammingTaster/README.md

 	```

 ### Run the Jupyter Notebook

+-Below is an example of how you can run the notebook after cloning._

 1. **Launch Jupyter Notebook**: In Git Bash, while inside the local directory, run the code below:
 	```sh